polytypic/poc.cml/README.md

   ...)
 ```

-With CML, one has the following combinators for expressing first-class events:
+With CML, one has the following combinators (and more) for expressing
+first-class events:

 ```clojure
 (gete <channel>)             ;; An event to take a value on a channel